gustavocidornelas/fused-multimodal-emotion/README.md

 The project is comprised of the folders _data_, _model_, _parameters_ and _preprocessing_.
 After training a model, two other  folders are created, namely _graphs_ and _pretrained-models_.

 ### _data_
 Contains all the data used, in its raw and preprocessed stages.
-The dataset used is the [IEMOCAP database] (https://sail.usc.edu/iemocap/).
+The dataset used is the [IEMOCAP dataset](https://sail.usc.edu/iemocap/index.html).
 The IEMOCAP is available uppon request in the link provided.
 The data actually used by our model is preprocessed from the raw dataset.
 Our preprocessed data can be made available uppon request, provided that the person already has access to the IEMOCAP dataset.

 ### _model_
 Contains all of the implemented models.
 All the models have three main files: `train_[model].py`, `process_[model]_data.py`, `evaluate_[model].py`, where `[model]` is the model of interest (`text`, `audio`, `multimodal`, `multimodal_attention`).